Nauru: Sport

 Australian rules football is the most popular sport in Nauru; it is considered the country's national team sport.
 There is an Australian rules football league with eight teams.
 Nauru has several national Australian rules teams that consistently rank among the top eight teams in the world.

 Other sports popular in Nauru include weightlifting (considered a national pastime), volleyball, netball, fishing and tennis.
 Nauru participates in the Commonwealth Games and has participated in the Summer Olympic Games in weightlifting and judo.

-Nauru's national basketball team competed at the 1969 Pacific Games, where it defeated Solomon Islands and Fiji.

 Rugby union in Nauru has a growing following.
 The Nauru national rugby sevens team made its international debut at the 2015 Pacific Games.
 Nauru competed in the 2015 Oceania Sevens Championship in New Zealand.

 Soccer in Nauru is a minor sport which has long been dormant in due to the popularity of Australian rules football; however, a Nauru national soccer team was in formation as of 2024.